These are the characters from The Big O

 - Falling into the Cockpit: Seriously played with by way of Fridge Logic.
 The flashback/hallucination etc showed it.

 - Grappling-Hook Pistol: In his wristwatch.
-In the final episode he even uses it as Razor Floss!
+In the final episode he even uses it as a garrote.
 He's also got one shaped like a small briefcase that makes instant wire bridges.

 - Honor Before Reason: The 'no guns' thing, keeping in with him being a Batman Expy.
 However, when he's piloting his Megadeus, then he has no problems with guns as he's been shown to be using its ranged weapons.